 Enabling wi-fi and communications means First Responders on the ground can continue to effectively communicate, and civilians are able to contact loved ones and make appropriate arrangements during the recovery phase.

-As outlined at the beginning of this post, the definition of a disaster is a – “serious disruption to the functioning of a community that exceed its capacity cope using own resources”.
 At Ground Control, we help First Responders and public safety organizations and agencies prepare, providing teams with equipment they need to ensure more successful missions.
 Reliable communications and connectivity, allow emergency personnel to more safely focus on the task at hand.
 If you’d like talk to one our experienced team about how you can better support your people ground with satellite technology, simply email email@example.com, or call us on +1.805.783.4600.